Need serology?

 X0010 - Ultrasensitive qualitative detection of Trypanosoma cruzi by real time polymerase chain reaction

 Trypanosoma cruzi, a protozoan parasite, causes Chagas' disease (“American trypanosomiasis”).
-It can be transmitted through arthropod vectors,such as Reduviidae, particularly Triatoma spp. (assassin bugs), which occur naturally in Central and South America.
-These insects transmit the infectious stages of the protozoa through their feces, although vertical transmission of T. cruzi has been shown to occur (Azogue et al., 1985; Miles, 1972).
+It is transmitted through parasitic blood-feeding arthropod vectors of the family Reduviidae, particularly Triatoma spp. (assassin bugs or "kissing bugs"), which occur naturally in Central and South America.
+These insects normally transmit the infectious stages of the protozoa to mammals through contamination of the insect's bite by its feces, although vertical transmission of T. cruzi has also been shown to occur (Azogue et al., 1985; Miles, 1972).
 Various mammals, including human beings, are the natural hosts of Triatoma spp. as well as T. cruzi.
 Wild-caught New World monkeys from Central or South America are often infected with Trypanosoma species, including T. cruzi.
 Old World monkeys, including some macaques (eg Macaca mulatta, Macaca silenus, Macaca nigra) and lemurs (eg Lemur catta), are also susceptible when translocated into the geographic range of reduviids or when experimentally infected.

-The infection of nonhuman primates may remain subclinical for years or may infrequently produce a variety of clinical effects such as anorexia, dyspnea, fever, leukocytosis, lymphadenopathy and myocarditis.
-In human beings, reactivation of Chagas' disease in patients infected with the human immunodeficiency virus (HIV) has been reported since the early 1990s.
+Infected primates may remain subclinical for years or may infrequently produce a variety of clinical effects such as anorexia, dyspnea, fever, leukocytosis, lymphadenopathy and myocarditis.
+During remission, the parasite may remain undetectable in the blood for long periods, then return to detectable levels periodically, often triggered by stress or immune system challenge.
+In humans, reactivation of Chagas' disease in patients infected with the human immunodeficiency virus (HIV) has been reported since the early 1990s.
 The clinical manifestations of reactivated Chagas' disease are severe central nervous system (CNS) alterations and cardiomyopathy.
 Trypomastigotes of T. cruzi, observed by direct microscopic examination of blood smears, characterize the acute phase of infection and confirm Chagas' disease reactivation.
 Reactivation of T. cruzi has also been reported in rhesus monkeys experimentally infected with SIV.

 Traditional laboratory diagnosis of T. cruzi relies on blood smear observation or serological detection.
 Unfortunately, these methods lack sensitivity and specificity.
 PCR detection of this parasite offers significant advantages over traditional methods in terms of both specificity and sensitivity (Ndao et al., 2000; Gutierrez et al., 2004).